 So how is it different, really?

 Here’s how I interpret the difference between the endings.
 The original scripted speech has Joe simply admit that he can’t be an avenging angel.
 He’s not sure what is right or wrong, but he can’t allow the lynch mob ringleaders to face the death penalty, or he’ll be haunted by them forever, like he was the night before in the surreal street scene.
 He reverts to the old, practical Joe.
-The business with the peanut – part of the circumstantial evidence that was arrayed against him in Strand — now provides an ironic character bit for Tracy to play, and is perhaps a wink to the audience that ol’ Joe is going to be all right after all.
+The business with the peanut – part of the circumstantial evidence that condemned him in Strand — now provides an ironic character bit for Tracy to play, and is perhaps a wink to the audience that ol’ Joe is going to be all right after all.

-More importantly for the censors, Joe’s words now affirm the moral-legal imperative.
+More importantly for the censors, Joe’s words now affirm a new moral-legal imperative.
 Beyond offering a simple admission that he’s unable to let the 22 men die, he is now submissive to the greater rule of law.
 Accepting guilt, he expresses a need to atone, and assumes that he will be going to jail.
 There is no ‘flip’ business with the peanut.
 It is not the old independent and cocky Joe that Katherine recognizes again, but a new man, chastened and contrite.
 Joe has been brought into conformity with the good citizenship precepts of the Production Code.

 Strangely enough, nine years later Lang revisited the ending of Fury, and the efforts of the Production Code Office did not thwart his purpose.
 In the 1945 Scarlet Street, Edward G. Robinson is guilty of a crime of passion.
 He tries to confess but another man goes to the Death House in his place.
 Robbed of his identity, and even of his ability to have his own guilt acknowledged, the Robinson character is visited by phantoms of the people he has killed, just as Joe Wilson is haunted by the men he might allow to be killed by the legal system.
 And the Production Code let it all pass.

-The Warner Archive Collection DVD-R of Fury (1936) is a repressing of a fine earlier DVD release; I took its release as an opportunity to finally review the film.
+The Warner Archive Collection DVD-R of Fury (1936) is a re-pressing of a fine earlier DVD release; I took its release as an opportunity to finally review the film.
 It looks great, with a vibrant studio polish and strong audio.
 Sylvia Sidney is radiantly beautiful.
 Spencer Tracy’s ‘angry revenger’ act is accomplished by acting more or less like a gangster character.

 Fury is one of those movies that, if seen front to back with a little bit of attention, nobody ever forgets.
 It’s a little bit of “M” and Metropolis plunked down in a Hollywood dream-factory movie.
 I highly recommend it.